voyd-lang/voyd/spec/surface.md

 squared(5)
 ```

-## Named Argument Lambda
+## Named Argument Lambda Syntax

-When a named arguments act like a lambda function, and can take
-parameters:
+Named arguments have syntactic sugar that make passing lambda's much cleaner.

+When the left hand side of the `:` operator is a list, the first identifier in that list is treated
+as the name, additional identifiers become parameters.

 ```
 fn call(cb: (v: i32) -> void)